 Patsy Takemoto Mink was a distinguished, dedicated, and innovative legislator who served as a member of the territorial House of Representative of Hawaii, State Senator of Hawaii, and for over two decades as the representative of Hawaii’s 2nd Congressional District.

 Compassionate, articulate, and focused, Patsy Mink riveted audiences and moved governmental bodies in ways that changed history.
 Mink was a legislative trailblazer who overcame gender and racial discrimination to become one of the most influential public servants of her generation.

 A 1948 graduate of the University of Hawaii trained in chemistry and zoology; she was denied admission by all the medical schools to which she applied.
 She successfully gained admission to the University of Chicago Law School and graduated in 1951.
 She and her husband, John Mink, returned to Hawaii, where she started her own law practice, becoming the first woman of Japanese-American ancestry to practice law in Hawaii.

 Mink began her political career in 1956, when she was elected to Hawaii’s House of Representatives.
-In 1964, she made history when she was elected to the United States House of Representatives, becoming the first woman of color elected to the national legislature and the first Asian-American congresswoman.
+In 1964, she made history when she was elected to the United States House of Representatives, becoming the first woman of color elected to the national legislature and the first Asian-American woman in congress.